 WARNING: hazardous to personnel or equipment.
-Avoid the use of automatic reset devices if the automatic restarting of equipment can be these motors are to be returned to a hazardous and/or explosive atmosphere.
+Avoid the use of automatic reset devices if the automatic restarting of equipment can be

 WARNING: Be sure the load is properly coupled to the motor shaft before applying power.
 The shaft I must be fully captive by the load device.
 Improper coupling can cause harm to personnel equipment if the load decouples from the shaft during operation.
 The shaft key